robgonmes/Ford-GoBike-System-Data/README.md

 ## Dataset

 The Ford GoBike dataset containes ride information about 183,412 trips made in a bike-sharing system covering the greater San Francisco Bay area.
 The datases contians trip information such as the date, duration, gender, birth year, and more.
-The dataset data can be found [here].
+The dataset used for the analyis can be found [here](https://app.box.com/s/usyz52rkksbqpzuqe8rg0qi50ofngzne).

 ## Summary of Findings